5 Ways to Improve Your Leapfrog Hospital Safety Grade

 First, the manager investigated the root causes.
 No one wanted dirty hands, but they thought what they were doing was fine.
 Glove boxes were often empty, and the closest hand sanitizer was in a different nurses’ station.

-She added hand sanitizer to the area and implemented a restocking routine to check all gloves in common areas daily.
+The manager added hand sanitizer to the area and implemented a restocking routine to check all gloves in common areas daily.
 Staff then performed the procedure with simulated “organic material” that would glow under a blacklight.
 They were alarmed at the extent of contamination.
 The result was cleaner instruments and much better hand hygiene rates.

 2. Use Stories to Get Buy-In